jewelux/Talking-Remote-Controller-LX1WJ/README.md

 ---

 ## Related and Historical Projects
 This project continues the tradition of accessible amateur radio interfaces with audio feedback, following in the footsteps of pioneering systems like **[Hampod](http://hampod.com)** and Digimatel 2000.
 These early projects enabled blind and visually impaired operators to control transceivers via keyboard input with spoken status updates.
-They are no longer actively developed.
 The *Talking Remote Controller* builds on these concepts with updated hardware (ESP32-S3), modular radio profiles, and a reusable voice architecture.

 ---